dhirajsriram/Pokedex-React-V2/README.md

 ## Architecture

-A high level **architecture** diagram of the application is given below.
+A high-level **architecture** diagram of the application is given below.

   <p align="center"><img src="/docs/Architecture.jpg"></p>